ArjixWasTaken/Nyaa-Utility/README.md

     Clicking it will unfollow that feed.

-If you want to request for a new feature, then go and create an issue on the [Nyaa-Utility issue tracker](https://github.com/ArjixWasTaken/Nyaa-Utility/issues)
+If you want to request for a new feature, then go and create an issue on the [issue tracker](https://github.com/ArjixWasTaken/Nyaa-Utility/issues)

-* * *